 When do most founders give themselves a raise?

 Both our experience and data suggest that founders most often give themselves a raise after a successful fund raise.
 Raise a big Series A?
 That’s a great time to increase your salary.
 The following chart breaks down founder CEO pay by amount of funding raised.
+Note that CTOs may start out higher.

 Assuming a startup is well funded, other common times for founders to increase their pay is at the fiscal or calendar year end/beginning, at particular development/product milestones, and at specific revenue targets.